mattwanjau/yolo/manifests/explanation.md

       * mongodb-statefulset.yaml -Stateful set for mongo db
       * client-deployment.yaml - describes  our deployment nodes for `mattwanjau/yolo-client:V2.0.0` container(s)
       * client-service.yml - specifies a port to access the client
-      * client-deployment.yaml - describes  our deployment for `mattwanjau/yolo-client:V2.0.0` container(s)
+      * backend-deployment.yaml - describes  our deployment for `mattwanjau/yolo-backend:V2.0.0` container(s)
-      * backend-service.yaml - describes
+      * backend-service.yaml - specifies a port to access the backend

   3. Use kubectl to apply files
      * Apply mongodb-service.yaml